slowernews/wisdom-tldr/README.md

 > *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*

-> *'If you concentrate on what you don’t have, you will never, ever have enough.' -- Oprah Winfrey*

 > *'Happy life = mastery + belonging + autonomy.'*

 > *'We have the idea that comfort brings happiness.
 Happiness comes from not having fear.'*

 > *'Birthdays, Anniversaries, New Years are all special.
 Always leave a year better than you started it.'*

 ===
-###On optimism vs pessimism
+###On gratefulness: optimism vs pessimism

 > *'A pessimist sees a difficulty in every opportunity.
 An optimist sees a opportunity in every difficulty.'*

 > *'While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path.'*

-> *'Cancel your pity party.
-Pull yourself together and take total ownership for everything in your life.'*

 > *'Unless you’re winning, most of life will seem hideously unfair to you.'*

+> *'If you concentrate on what you don’t have, you will never, ever have enough.' -- Oprah Winfrey*

 ===
 ###On habits